Comic-Con International was a lot more fun and a lot less overwhelming than usual this year.

 One of the odd things about this con was reading San Diego 2014: The Last Stand of the California Browncoats.
 The novella by Mira Grant fits into her Newsflesh trilogy about a world that has recovered (mostly) from a zombie apocalypse a generation earlier.
 Unlike the novels, this is set during the Rising, and tells the story of what happens when the zombie plague arrives in San Diego on Preview Night at Comic-Con.
 It was released the day before this year’s con, and I read about 2/3 of it on the train ride Friday morning, and the rest while waiting in line for a panel that afternoon.

 Reading about Comic-Con as a deathtrap for thousands of people was very odd after spending a day at the con.
 And walking around the day afterward was even stranger.
 I kept looking at alcoves and exits, trying to figure out where the control booth was, contemplating the webcomics pavilion…and then I found myself at the Browncoats booth.
+It seemed like it would be a little weird to talk to people I’d just read about dying in a zombie outbreak.

 Back for a Stroll(er)